willvieira/thesis/discussion.md

 This is, to my knowledge, the first time it has been done for the survival and recruitment components of tree species.

 Moreover, we not only acknowledged but also embraced the information associated with these sources of uncertainty.
-In Chapter 4, we used spatially clustered process uncertainty linked to each plot and incorporated spatiotemporal variation in covariates.
+In Chapter 4, we used spatially clustered uncertainty linked to each plot and incorporated spatiotemporal variation in covariates.
-This thorough integration of multiple sources of variability enhanced our understanding of forest dynamics.
+This integration of multiple sources of variability enhanced our understanding of forest dynamics.
-In Chapter 3, we used a random forest approach to quantify the sensitivity of $\lambda$ to each of the growth, survival, and recruitment models, accounting not only for the sensitivity to a component but also for the underlying uncertainty of the component.
+In Chapter 3, we used a random forest approach to quantify the sensitivity of $\lambda$ to each of the growth, survival, and recruitment models, accounting for both the sensitivity to a component and the underlying uncertainty of the component.
 Moreover, it was important to take into account the process uncertainty at both the individual and plot levels when evaluating the sensitivity of $\lambda$ to each of the covariates.
 We call for studies to carefully structure the different sources of variance at their specific scale, allowing one to explore new insight emerging from these structures [e.g. @Leite2023].